 Appointments are released about 3 weeks before on Mondays at 9 am EST. The marriage license fee is $35 payable by credit card or money order.
 It is valid for 60 days (or 180 for active-duty military).
 For specific details, visit the clerk's website.

-you need a license
+you need a NEW YORK MARRIAGE license

 For virtual license appointments, you must be in NY state at the time of the appointment but not booking.
 They are released on Thursday mornings at 9am EST. They are for the 3rd week after the release.
 You need to make an account on Project Cupid before you can schedule.